Alibaba Suffers Fresh Setback As Trump Bans Transactions With Alipay

 What Happened: U.S. transactions with the Hangzhou, China-based Ant Group’s Alipay, which had over 1.2 billion users worldwide as of October 2019 as per Xinhua, will be banned.

-The order will only come into force after Trump demits office as it is scheduled to be applicable in 45 days' time.
+The order will only come into force after Trump leaves office as it is scheduled to be applicable in 45 days' time.

-Apps offered by Tencent Holdings Ltd (OTC: TCEHY) such as Tencent QQ and WeChatPay have also been proscribed under the order, alongside CamScanner, SHAREit, VMate, WeChat Pay, and WPS Office.
+Apps offered by Tencent Holdings Ltd (OTC: TCEHY) such as Tencent QQ and WeChatPay have also been proscribed under the order, alongside CamScanner, SHAREit, VMate, and WPS Office.

 The order underscored the threats posed by Chinese applications, which could permit the Asian power to track the location of Federal employees and contractors and “build dossiers of personal information."